Walachul/milestone4/README.md

     To implement the membership card it took lots of research and trial&error + usage of django shell on how to create an image with Python and Pillow package, how to insert data from the user into it and how to position everything in the image.
 When the card was completed in the profile view and I could check it the local files, I realized that it was not a Django file, but a PIL image, which could not be saved in the membershipCard field from Profile Model.
 After some other research days, I tweaked the code from these two posts on stackoverflow( 1.[How to save pillow image object to Django ImageField](https://stackoverflow.com/questions/32945292/how-to-save-pillow-image-object-to-django-imagefield); 2.
 [How to convert PIL image to Django File](https://stackoverflow.com/questions/3723220/how-do-you-convert-a-pil-image-to-a-django-file) ) and I was succesful, while the card was saved accordingly to the folder and stored in S3 bucket.

+    Another challenge was generating the membership card after the project beying deployed to Heroku.
+    By testing locally and re-enabling Debug in production, I found that Heroku was not finding the path to the Logo which was used for the creation of the membership card, altough the logo.png was stored in the s3 bucket, and thus getting a 500 error for the profile page.

+    After some trial&error and research, I found the stackoverflow question: [How to read image file from s3 bucket directly into memory](https://stackoverflow.com/questions/44043036/how-to-read-image-file-from-s3-bucket-directly-into-memory#47910352), which helped me get the logo from the bucket.

+    After this, membership card was generated successfully in production on Heroku platform.

     Example Membership Card
         ![membership_card](https://user-images.githubusercontent.com/42890101/75280365-96709080-580d-11ea-9de1-abb640ac0f1b.PNG)